Students Saving Dogs Lives

 Dog Behavior Clinic

-Each class we host a free-of-charge behavior clinic that is open to the public.
+At every Master Dog Trainer program, we host a free-of-charge dog behavior clinic that is open to the public.
 Clients who sign up are assigned a time slot to come with their dog.
 This dog behavior clinic allows for people who are having behavioral issues with their dog to come in and explain their problem to the class.
 The client then gets feedback on what is happening with their dog and receives industry leading advice on how to go about fixing it.
 Our behavior clinic is also beneficial because it gives the opportunity for people to receive professional dog training help that may otherwise not be able to afford it.

 Dog training, especially when dealing with behavioral issues, is expensive.
 A lot of people who are not able to afford training unfortunately end up surrendering their dog when issues they cannot personally fix arise.